rsms/inter/CONTRIBUTING.md

 ### Miscellaneous tools

-There are several tools included with Inter UI to help "wrangle" metrics, generate glyphs, create PDFs and so on.
+There are several tools included with Inter to help "wrangle" metrics, generate glyphs, create PDFs and so on.
 You can find these tools in the `misc/tools` directory.
 They are all command-line tools and their usage can be queried by providing the help flag `-h`.

 For example, the fontinfo tool can be used to generate a JSON description of all metadata and merics of a TTF or OTF file: